Rome Express

-Rome Express is a 1932 British thriller film directed by Walter Forde and starring Esther Ralston and Conrad Veidt.
+Rome Express is a 1932 British thriller film directed by Walter Forde and starring Esther Ralston and Conrad Veidt.It has been called "one of the most ambitious productions that Gaumont had made up to that time" and "is regarded as the high point of director Walter Forde's career."

 Based on a story by Clifford Grey, with a screenplay by Sidney Gilliat, the film is a tale about a European express train to Rome carrying diverse characters, including thieves, adulterers, blackmail victims, and an American film star.
 The film won the American National Board of Review award for Best Foreign Film.
 Rome Express was remade as Sleeping Car to Trieste (1948).

-It was shot at the Lime Grove Studios in Shepherd's Bush.
-The film's sets were designed by the art director Andrew Mazzei, with the costume design by Gordon Conway.

 Plot

 The film is centred almost entirely on the Compagnie Internationale des Wagons-Lits train the Rome Express, travelling between Paris and Rome.